kalebheitzman/moodle-filter_autotranslate/docs/testing-plan.md

      sudo -u www-data php admin/cli/scheduled_task.php --execute='\filter_autotranslate\task\fetchtranslation_task'
      </code>
   5. Check the task output for error messages.
-  6. Check the `autotranslate_translations` table for new records.
+  6. Check the `filter_autotranslate_translations` table for new records.
 - **Expected Outcome**:
   - The task fails with an error message in the logs (e.g., "API error: HTTP 401, Response: ...").
-  - No new translations are added to the `autotranslate_translations` table.
+  - No new translations are added to the `filter_autotranslate_translations` table.
 - **Notes**:
   - Verify that the error message is clear and indicates the API key issue.
   - Restore the correct API key after this test.